 The Louisiana Coalition for Alternatives to the Death Penalty is a grassroots coalition dedicated to achieving non-violent and effective alternatives to the death penalty.
 We recognize that Louisiana’s death penalty is socially, racially and economically unjust.
 We believe that the state’s limited resources should be channeled into local communities to prevent crime and better support families affected by murder.

-Juries Reject the Death Penalty in Louisiana:
+Juries Reject the Death Penalty in Louisiana

 Since the beginning of 2012, Louisiana juries have repeatedly rejected the death penalty in capital trials, reflecting a national trend in declining numbers of new death sentences.
 There was only 1 new death sentence in Louisiana in 2012 (a resentence) and 2 new death sentences in 2013.
 All of these came from a single parish, Caddo Parish.

 Nationally, death sentences are at an all-time low.
 The number of new death sentences in 2012 was the near the lowest in the modern era of the death penalty, second only to the number in 2011.
 States such as North Carolina, Virginia, South Carolina and Indiana didn't sentence anyone to death at all.

-Read more about the national trends in DPIC's 2012 End of Year Report.
+Read more about the national trends in DPIC's 2013 End of Year Report.